By Paul Resnikoff

 And just how big will this vinyl keep growing?
 By comparison, in 1978, vinyl sales hit $2.78 billion, according to the RIAA’s inflation-adjusted figures.
 But that’s where predictions get extremely difficult: back in the late-70s, vinyl and 8-tracks were pretty much the only way to listen to pre-recorded music, with digital downloads and streaming unthinkable experiences for nearly twenty years.

-Fast-forward to 2016, and studies are now showing that streaming actually helps to propel vinyl purchases, with overall music listening at an all-time high.
-All of which makes this market almost completely unchartered territory.
+Fast-forward to 2016, and studies are now showing that streaming actually helps to propel vinyl purchases, with overall music listening and need for player accessories like Shure Stylus or Audio Technica cartridge at an all-time high.